daearconsulting/daearconsulting.github.io/index.md

 **We operate at the intersection of technical excellence and ethical data stewardship.**

-We design and implement **governance-aware data systems** that embed consent, stewardship, and community control directly into technical architecture.
+We design and implement sovereignty-aligned data infrastructure for Tribal Nations and mission-driven organizations, integrating geospatial analytics, artificial intelligence, and governance-aware metadata into operational systems.
 While many organizations develop policy frameworks, we build the operational pipelines that make those standards work.

 <br>